nabla27/System.bash/README.md

 When running for the first time, run the setup file. `bash setup.sh` <br>
 From the second time, execute the main file. `bash main.sh` <br>
 <br>
-The basic operation method is w,a,s,d and q,r.
+The basic operation method is 'w','a','s','d' and 'q','r'.
 For details, please see this repository's wiki. <br>

 ## Requirement